 Conclusion: Therefore, God exists.

 Since this is a logically valid syllogism, the atheist, in order to maintain his non-belief in God, must reject at least one of the two Premises.
-By “objective” morality we mean a system of ethics which universally pertains irrespective of the opinions or tastes of human persons: for example, the holocaust was morally wrong irrespective of what Hitler and the Nazis believed about it, and it would have remained morally wrong even if the Nazis had won World War II and compelled everyone into compliance with their values.
-This view, known in philosophy as “moral realism,” contrasts with “moral relativism” which maintains that no-one is objectively correct or incorrect with respect to their moral values and judgements.
+By “objective” morality we mean a system of ethics which universally pertains irrespective of the opinions or tastes of human persons: for example, the Holocaust was morally wrong irrespective of what Hitler and the Nazis believed about it, and it would have remained morally wrong even if the Nazis had won World War II and compelled everyone into compliance with their values.
+This view, known in philosophy as “moral realism,” contrasts with “moral relativism” which maintains that no-one is objectively correct or incorrect with respect to their moral values and judgments.

 Most people want to uphold premise 2 of the moral argument.
 After all, if there are no objective ethics, then who is to say that Hitler was objectively morally wrong?
 Humans have an intuitive sense of right and wrong.
 The moral argument requires only that at least some actions are objectively right or wrong (e.g. torturing children for pleasure is objectively morally wrong).
 Premise 1 relates to the perfect standard against which everything else is measured.
 God, being the only morally perfect being, is the standard against which all other things are judged.
 Moreover, in the absence of theism, nobody has been able to conceive of a defensible grounding for moral values.